kdleonard93/Black-Nerds-Journey-Blog/cmb7cv5y2000209juhoo3a7cx.md

 While I've made significant progress on the engineering practices and user experience, there's still plenty on the roadmap:

-1. **Complete the XP System**: Finish implementing the experience points system so it actually affects character progression and fix the stat math during creature creation.
+1. **Complete the XP System**: Implement experience points for character progression and refine creature creation statistics.

-2. **Enhance Dashboard Visualizations**: Add more data visualizations for habit streaks and long-term progress and fix the progress bar so that it shows the accurate data of completed habits vs total habits created.
+2. **Enhance Dashboard Visualizations**: Add streak tracking and long-term progress visualizations, plus fix habit completion data accuracy.

-3. **Offline Support Research**: If this will ever be ported into a phone app, I would need to Implement offline capabilities so users can track habits without an internet connection.
-So research needs to be done for that (possible) implementation.
+3. **Offline Support Research**: Investigate offline capabilities for potential mobile app development.

-The journey continues, and with these improved development practices in place, I'm confident that future features will be implemented more efficiently and with higher quality.
+With our improved development practices in place, we're well-positioned to implement new features efficiently and maintain high quality standards….well that’s he hope at least 😉.
 Stay tuned for what's next on deck 🤘🏾.

 #### **If you want to keep up with my work or want to connect as peers, check out my social links below and give me a follow!**